Using YubiKey PIV with Windows' native SSH client

 type $env:USERPROFILE\.ssh\config

-Once you've verified all the above, run the following, with a YubiKey that has a certificate enrolled inserted.
+Once you've verified all of the above, run the following, with a YubiKey that has a certificate enrolled inserted.

 ssh <user>@<remote_host>